-information and updates on the impact of technology on structural engineering t a recent workshop, organized by the University of Sheffield in association with LimitState and held at the IStructE Headquarters in London, the authors of this article presented new computational tools for the limit analysis of reinforced concrete (RC) slabs.
+At a recent workshop, organised by the University of Sheffield in association with LimitState and held at the IStructE headquarters in London, Angus Ramsay and Edward Maunder (Ramsay Maunder Associates), and Matthew Gilbert (University of Sheffield and LimitState) presented new computational tools for the limit analysis of reinforced concrete (RC) slabs.
 The workshop was attended by practising engineers from different fields, including those involved with the design of RC slabs and those with an interest in the assessment of existing RC slabs for changing service loads.

-The computational tools presented align closely with the traditional methods of designing and assessing RC slabs.
-The traditional method for assessing slabs has been Johansen's yield line technique which, as an upper-bound method, relies for its accuracy on the ability of the engineer to postulate a realistic collapse mechanism.
-LimitState:SLAB uses the discontinuity layout optimisation (DLO) method, robustly and efficiently computerising the yield line technique, automatically identifying collapse mechanisms that have corresponding collapse loads very close to theoretical solutions (typically within 1%).
+he computational tools presented align closely with the traditional methods of designing and assessing RC slabs.
+The traditional method for assessing slabs has been Johansen's yield line technique, which, as an upper-bound method, relies for its accuracy on the ability of the engineer to postulate a realistic collapse mechanism.

+LimitState:SLAB uses the discontinuity layout optimisation (DLO) method to robustly and efficiently computerise the yield line technique, automatically identifying collapse mechanisms that have corresponding collapse loads that are very close to theoretical solutions (typically within 1%).

 In contrast, the traditional method for designing slabs has been Hillerborg's strip method, which, as a lower-bound method, provides a set of equilibrium moment fields that may be used to size and position the reinforcement.
-Ramsay Maunder Associate's (RMA) equilibrium finite element software, RMA:EFE, robustly and efficiently automates this approach to provide a complete equilibrium moment field (which includes torsional moments) with a corresponding collapse load very close to the theoretical solution.
+Ramsay Maunder Associates' (RMA) equilibrium finite-element software, RMA:EFE, robustly and efficiently automates this approach to provide a complete equilibrium moment field (which includes torsional moments) with a corresponding collapse load very close to the theoretical solution.
 When used together, LimitState:SLAB and RMA:EFE lead to accurate plasticity solutions (typically within 1 or 2% of each other) that completely define the limit solution in terms of collapse mechanism (LimitState:SLAB) and moment fields (RMA:EFE).
-The efficiency of these solutions can be measured in the time taken to solve, typically no more than a few seconds.
+The efficiency of these solutions can be measured in the time taken to solve, which is typically no more than a few seconds.